❤ Please click that little heart - apparently it makes the algorithms promote us!

 🔎 Intriguing recommendations

-You can always get in touch by tweeting us @intintrigue, replying to this email, or dropping a comment below.
+You can get in touch by tweeting us @intintrigue, replying to this email, or dropping a comment below.

 And don’t forget to tell your friends about International Intrigue!